Features of long-term care insurance

 Intro

-Looking ahead to how you’ll receive your benefits is smart planning.
+Looking ahead to features you want is smart planning.
 Remember to use the letters LTC as a guide to achieve these goals: Learn about options, Talk with family, and Create a plan.

 Post jargon